oasisprotocol/old-docs/src/web3-intro.md

 const HDWalletProvider = require('truffle-hdwallet-provider');
 const Tx = require('ethereumjs-tx').Transaction;
 ```

-Initializing the HD Wallet provider requires a seed phrase (or mnemonic) from which it extracts your accounts (private keys and public addresses).
+**Connecting to Local Oasis Chain:** Initializing the HD Wallet provider requires a seed phrase (or mnemonic) from which it extracts your accounts (private keys and public addresses).
 It also requires a URL to create a connection through which all communication to the network will be done.
 To connect to your local `oasis chain`, use `'http://localhost:8545'` and the menmonic provided to you there.